 Safe, baby-friendly materials on a co-sleeper consist of a firm mattress, hypoallergenic or organic materials, and breathable fabric (particularly on the sides).

-Sizing – Bed and Baby
+Sizing – Bed And Baby

 Some co-sleepers are only meant to last a few weeks or months, resulting in a baby outgrowing it before you really even get your money’s worth.
+The bedside bassinets especially can become unsafe when a baby is 5 or 6 months old.

 Easy To Clean